santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Notes.md

 ```
 It is designed to generate human-like conversations by understanding the context of a conversation and generating appropriate responses

+It is able to understand the context of a conversation and generate appropriate responses.
+It can also generate responses in multiple languages, including English, Spanish, French, and German.
+Additionally, ChatGPT is able to generate responses in different styles, such as formal, informal, and humorous.

 Deng, J. and Lin, Y., 2022.
 The benefits and challenges of ChatGPT: An overview. _Frontiers in Computing and Intelligent Systems_, _2_(2), pp.81-83.
 ```